This article was originally written in 2019 and his updated in 2021 for relevance.

 Forecasting Strategies - Anticipate future demand and revenue, enabling necessary adjustments to be made.

 Dynamic Pricing - Room rate pricing based on demand.
 Lower rate rooms in shoulder months, higher pricing when higher demand is expected.

 Direct Booking Incentives - Discounts, best rates or add ons made available for those customers who book direct.
 Another example is Loyalty Schemes.

 Distribution Based on Demand - Using offers with Online Travel Agents, allocating to membership/loyalty schemes, tour bookings, corporate rates etc...

 Last Minute Offers - Higher rates if there is walk-in demand, lower rates with a promotion if there are a number of rooms available and to sell is better than to have empty rooms.

-Learn all the revenue management strategies you can use
+Learn all about revenue management strategies that you can use in your tour business

 Header image from https://unsplash.com/photos/ZSPBhokqDMc.